-Miel was pretty well written as well.
-Even when she’s being manipulated by the Bonner sisters, it’s clear that Miel still fights to do the right thing—whether it be trying to prevent things from getting worse, trying to make the situation better than it is at the moment, or fixing things when things do fall apart, she doesn’t give up.
-She has a fighting spirit that is admirable, and she carries that into her relationships with the other characters, even standing up against the Bonner sisters herself late in the book.
+Miel was also well written.
+Even when she’s being manipulated by the Bonner sisters, it’s clear that Miel still fights to do the right thing.
+She doesn’t give up, whether it be trying to prevent things from getting worse, trying to make the situation better than it is at the moment, or fixing things when things do fall apart.
+She carries her admirable fighting spirit that into her relationships with the other characters, and even standing up against the Bonner sisters herself late in the book.

 When it came to the plot overall, it can be a little hard to follow at times, largely because of the ethereal nature of the writing and the uncertainty over what is actually happening and what is metaphorical.
 The writing style reminds me hugely of “A Song For Ella Grey” because of the fairytale-like imagery and all the metaphors and uncertainty going on.